evawf/Evaluate-A-news-article-w-NLP/README.md

 I used the starter code for this project, then followed the project instructions:
 - Install and configure Webpack
 - Set up the API
-- Make sure server and client code works
+- Write server and client code
 - Add environment variables
 - Fix the service worker
 - Add jest test functions
 - Update the sass stylesheets
+- Fix errors
+- Clean up code

 ## Deploy in Heroku
-Check this link to view:
+Check this link to view app:
 https://news-article-analysis.herokuapp.com/